miguelpucela/solar-controlled-appliance/README.md

 # solar-controlled-appliance
-Control an electric appliance based on scheduling and solar electricity production
+Control an electric appliance based on scheduling and solar electricity production in Home Assistant.

 ## Introduction